YukoKurita/2021_RI_SACsystem_RNA-seq_Analysis/README.md

 The points to note are written in “Analysis.R" under the heading “NOTE:".

 Analysis.R: R source code for analys.
-Input: All data required for analysis.
+Input: All data required for analysis.The raw count data (excnt_lab.csv) will be available after the paper is accepted.